benpages/netlify_starter_site/src/blog/portable-ice-baths.md

 - "The results suggest no relevant effects of 3-week repeated [cold water immersion] on leukocyte counts in healthy men." ([Frontiers in Physiology, 2023](https://www.researchgate.net/publication/373544807_Effects_of_3-week_repeated_cold_water_immersion_on_leukocyte_counts_and_cardiovascular_factors_an_exploratory_study))
 - "Current evidence suggests CWI has either nil or detrimental effects on physiological adaptations to resistance training" ([Front Sports Act Living, 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8060572/))

-All the peer-reviewed studies that I’ve found all conclude the same way, using statements like “there is still a lack of evidence”, or “results are unclear”, or “further studies with larger sample sizes are needed.”
+All the peer-reviewed studies I've found reach similar conclusions, stating things like “there is still a lack of evidence”, or “results are unclear”, or “further studies with larger sample sizes are needed.”

-Now, if you’ve ever taken an ice bath or a cold shower, you know that you feel amazing afterwards.
+Now, if you’ve ever taken an ice bath or a cold shower, you know that you feel amazing afterward.
 And that, for me, is enough to continue practicing cold water exposure year after year.

 <br>
 <small>
 <em style="color:rgba(var(--clr-black-rgb),0.8";>
-Full disclosure: if you purchase a product using one of our links, we may earn a small commission.
-This helps us keep the lights on and doesn't cost you a thing.
-Thanks for your support!
+Full disclosure: When you buy a product through our links, we may earn a small commission.
+This helps us keep going, and it won't cost you a penny.
+Thanks for backing us.
 </em>
 </small>